rbms-bsc/DCRMR/_pages/PPDM/Place-of-manufacture.md

 <a name="5.31.33.5">5.31.33.5</a> If a place of manufacture associated with an earlier manifestation appears together with the actual place of manufacture of the manifestation being described, transcribe the places as a single element in the order in which they appear.

 <a name="5.31.33.6">5.31.33.6</a> If both the place and [Name of manufacturer](/DCRMR/ppdm/Name-of-manufacturer/) associated with an earlier manifestation appear together with the place and [Name of manufacturer](/DCRMR/ppdm/Name-of-manufacturer/) of the manifestation being described, transcribe each place with the manufacturer to which it corresponds.

+>Example:
+>Manufacture statement: <CITE>Manchester : Printed for a Society of gentlemen ; North Shields : Re-printed at the Stanhope Press by J.K.
+Pollock</CITE>
+>(*Comment*: Example formatted with ISBD punctuation for clarity)

 ## 5.31.34 Places of manufacture in multipart monographs